 Core Goal: To Advance Women Into Leadership Positions

-When Catalyst was launched, the organization was focused on helping individual women enter the workforce and thrive there.
-We advocated for flex-time, part-time, and job-sharing—unheard of concepts at that time—and participated in several early pilot programs demonstrating that these positions were effective solutions for employers.
+When Catalyst was launched over 60 years ago, the organization was focused on helping individual women enter the workforce and thrive there.
+We advocated for flex-time, part-time, and job-sharing—unheard-of concepts at that time—and participated in several early pilot programs demonstrating that these positions were effective solutions for employers.
 Founder Felice Schwartz’s wildly popular 1972 book, How to Go to Work When Your Husband Is Against It, Your Children Aren’t Old Enough, and There’s Nothing You Can Do Anyhow, made the case that companies should hire women who had spent time out of the workplace to raise families because they made great employees.

 During the 1970s, as many women in the US increasingly prepared to spend a substantial period of their lives in the workforce, Catalyst created national career resource centers as well as a comprehensive library at our New York headquarters and connected women with resources offering career counseling—all part of our efforts to assist individual women getting in, or back in, to the workforce.
 Throughout the 1970s and 1980s, we also focused our efforts on undergraduate women, encouraging thoughtful career planning and preparation.